Paul Blair (baseball): Legacy

-Palmer loved having Blair in the outfield because of his fielding ability.
-In his 1996 book Palmer and Weaver: Together We Were Eleven Foot Nine, he reminisced about the time Weaver gave him three batting lineups to choose from for a game.
+Pro Baseball Hall of Fame Orioles’ pitcher Jim Palmer loved having Blair in the outfield because of his fielding ability.
+In his 1996 book Palmer and Weaver: Together We Were Eleven Foot Nine, he reminisced about the time the Orioles Hall of Fame manager Earl Weaver gave him three batting lineups to choose from for a game.
 "I'm looking basically for one thing," Palmer wrote.
 "Center field.
-We've got Paul Blair, who I personally think can field anything."
+We've got Paul Blair, who I personally think can field anything".
 According to Palmer, Blair caught 12 fly balls that night.
-Palmer also thought Blair "was worth two runs, defensively, every game."
+Palmer also thought Blair "was worth two runs, defensively, every game".
+Weaver said that Blair never had to make great catches because he was always standing under the ball when it came down.